1,834 Safer Buildings

 In partnership with the Asia Foundation and Sichuan University, we produced a booklet on safe construction.
 We trained government officials and technical college students and left these training resources in place in China so that government institutes and colleges can use them to help mitigate future disasters.

 China Ministry of Civil Affairs

 Region and Risks

 On May 12, 2008, Sichuan, China, was rocked by a devastating and deadly 8.0-magnitude earthquake, which killed nearly 70,000 people and left more than 4.8 million people homeless.
-Some confined masonry buildings constructed according to more recent codes survived unscathed, but they were surrounded by piles of rubble from older unreinforced masonry and pre-cast plank buildings.
+Some confined masonry buildings constructed according to more recent safety codes survived unscathed, but they were surrounded by piles of rubble from older unreinforced masonry and pre-cast plank buildings.
 China already had the expertise to design and build safer houses.
-Rural areas, however, needed technical expertise and training to rebuild safe homes.
+Many in rural areas, however, needed technical expertise and training to rebuild safe homes.